History¶

 - Copy-and-paste and typo protection

-In 2008, we couldn’t find anything which met these requirements.
+Back in 2004 when we first started looking, we couldn’t find anything which met these requirements.
 So we developed this configuration format and a Python module to make use of it.
-The module was published on the Python Package Index (but not especially strongly publicised).
+The module was first published on the Python Package Index in 2004 (but not especially publicised).
 It’s been used on a few internal projects, and had some users on PyPI, but not seen much development after 2010 - because the module met many, though not all, of the above requirements.

 Review of other systems¶